Dunedin Cenotaph

-The Cenotaph in the southern New Zealand city of Dunedin stands in the centre of Queen's Gardens, close to the city centre.
+The Cenotaph in the southern New Zealand city of Dunedin stands in the centre of Queens Gardens, close to the city centre.
 It is the city's main war memorial.

 Location and dedication

-The cenotaph stands in Queen's Gardens, an open park lying between The Exchange and the Toitū Otago Settlers Museum.
+The cenotaph stands in Queens Gardens, an open park lying between The Exchange and the Toitū Otago Settlers Museum.
 This location is close to the heart of the city, some 400 m south of the city centre, The Octagon.
 Dunedin's renovated Warehouse Precinct lies immediately to the south.
 One-way streets which form part of SH 1 flank the gardens on its east and west boundaries.

 The monument commemorates Dunedin members of New Zealand's armed forces who perished in the First and Second World Wars.
 A separate standing plaque (formerly situated close to Dunedin Railway Station in Anzac Square) stands close to the cenotaph and lists the names of all of New Zealand's Victoria Cross recipients.
-Several of the trees surrounding the perimeter of Queen's Gardens were planted to remember various war anniversaries, and are accompanied by plaques commemorating these events, and a section of the Toitū Otago Settlers Museum dedicated to New Zealand's participation in the two world wars is also located nearby.
+Several of the trees surrounding the perimeter of Queens Gardens were planted to remember various war anniversaries, and are accompanied by plaques commemorating these events, and a section of the Toitū Otago Settlers Museum dedicated to New Zealand's participation in the two world wars is also located nearby.